peopledoc/peon/README.md

     must exist.
   - `destinations.$name.rootUrl`: root URL path  the destination is served by a webserver (without the protocol/host/port).
+  - `destinations.$name.absoluteUrl`: full URL the destination is served by a webserver (**with** protocol/host/port).
+This is used so that peon can generate links to the deployed build.
   - `destinations.$name.shell`: used only for remote destinations; shell command to use to connect to the remote.
 You can use it to pass SSH options (for example `ssh -o StrictHostKeyChecking=no -i /path/to/id_rsa`).
 Note that